-The University Care Team is a function of the Office of Student Life.
+The University Care Team is a function of the University Student Affairs.
 The Director of Student Life will report University Care Team actions to the Chief Officer of Student Affairs in alignment with described duties.
 No CAS student may be expelled or suspended without the written authorization of the Chief Officer of Student Affairs or the University President.